 Budgeting doesn’t just ensure you aren’t spending beyond your means.
 It’s really about goal setting.
 Do you want to build up an emergency fund?
 Pay off your debts?
 Buy a house?
 Reduce your weekly expenses overall?
 A budget is going to help you get there.

-You also need to identify what your wants and needs.
+You also need to identify what your wants and needs are.
 If you pay $3 for coffee each day, that’s over $1,000 a year.
 Creating a budget helps you decide what you actually need.

-With this budget method you don’t have to track your spending as much as other budgeting methods.
+With this budget method, you don’t have to track your spending as much as with other budgeting methods.
 It’s a way of prioritizing savings.
-With the pay yourself first budget, each time you get paid you set aside a specific amount of money for debts/bills and savings payments.
-Setting up automatic bill payments for as many bills makes this easy.
+With the pay yourself first budget, each time you get paid, you set aside a specific amount of money for debts/bills and savings payments.
+Setting up automatic bill payments for as many bills as possible can make it easier.

 The rest of the money you can spend however you want.
 It’s a budget that prioritizes staying on top of your savings and debt repayment goals.